 Recipe Overview

 Why you’ll love it: Fresh and flavorful, this bruschetta orzo pasta salad is going to be a summertime favorite!
-Bonus: No mayo or yogurt so it’s great for warm-weather picnics.
+Bonus: It isn’t made with mayonnaise or yogurt so it’s a safe choice for warm-weather picnics.

 How long it takes: 25 minutes